Pressure Cooker vs Slow Cooker: The Pros and Cons

 In fact, many of the best pressure cooker options on the market today don’t ever see the top of a stove instead, they are 100% electric.

-Most of them are now being called a “multi cooker” – the pressure cooker that handles double duty (and then some) as a pressure cooker, yogurt maker, a rice cooker, Sous vide, a tool for canning, a quick way to make two, and chili, a great way to make rice, and that’s just the tip of the iceberg.
-Slow cooker recipes like a pot roast are at home in today’s electric version of pressure cookers.
+Most of them now have built in heating capabilities and are called a “multi-cooker“.
+The pressure cooker that handles double duty (and then some) as a pressure cooker, yogurt maker, rice cooker, Sous vide, a tool for canning, a quick way to make two, and chili, a great way to make rice, and that’s just the tip of the iceberg.

 The safety features, the new locking mechanisms, and the automatic relief valves are a handful of things that today’s modern pressure cooker has going for them, too.